zeynepa9/tic-tac-toe/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in a web browser to play the game.

-## Contributions

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/zeynepa9/tic-tac-toe/issues) if you want to contribute.

 ## Acknowledgements